Patient Safety Center Mission/Objectives

 Leadership and Staff

-Tatjana Bulat, MD, CMD is the Director of the Tampa Patient Safety Center of Inquiry (PSCI), a translational research center; Medical Director of the Falls Clinic there, and a Co-Director of the Interprofessional Fellowship Program in Patient Safety.
-Her research interests are in the area of falls and fall-related injury prevention in frail elderly, as well as medication management to reduce falls risk in the same population.
-Click here to download Dr. Bulat's CV.
+Tatjana Bulat, MD, CMD is the Director of the Tampa Patient Safety Center of Inquiry (PSCI), a translational research center, and Co-Director of the Advanced Fellowship in Patient Safety.

 Blake Barrett, MSPH